yuvaldori/gigaspaces-wiki-jekyll/xap100/deploying-and-interacting-with-the-space.markdown

 ## Deploying a Space Using the Management UI

-1. Start the GigaSpaces Agent by running `<GigaSpaces root>/bin/gs-agent.sh(bat)` on the machines on which you would like to deploy the clustered space.
+1. Start the GigaSpaces Agent by running `<XAP root>/bin/gs-agent.sh(bat)` on the machines on which you would like to deploy the clustered space.
-2. Start the management UI by running `<GigaSpaces root>/bin/gs-ui.sh(bat)`.
+2. Start the management UI by running `<XAP root>/bin/gs-ui.sh(bat)`.
 3. Click  the ![deploy-dg.jpg](/attachment_files/deploy-dg.jpg) **Deploy In-Memory Data Grid** button (top left, second button).
 4. In the dialog box that opens, fill in the data grid name, number of instances/backups, the cluster schema (which defines the Space topology), and any other relevant details.
 Four examples are shown below.